Open Book

 It is no coincidence that biological material generally is soft.
 Life simply could not be without the unique properties of soft matter, combining the flexibility and suppleness of fluids with the stronger interactions and sometimes also long-range order otherwise seen only in solids.
 This situation was beautifully expressed by the biophysicist Dikran Dervichian [2], who considered only the liquid crystalline examples of soft matter when he said:

+Liquid crystals stand between the isotropic liquid phase and the strongly organized solid state.
 Life stands between complete disorder, which is death and complete rigidity, which is death again.

 One of the most attractive properties of soft matter is the diverse mechanisms of self-organization behind the formation of these states and their inherent dynamics.
 With the right components at the right temperature and in the right proportions, very complex soft matter structures with peculiar properties can arise all by themselves, sometimes requiring a bit of help in terms of dispersing the components sufficiently.
 Moreover, a subtle change in the conditions, for instance a change in temperature, application of a weak electric or magnetic field, adhesion of chemically different species, or gentle flow, can dramatically change the appearance and/or properties of the system on a macroscopic scale.
 This ‘large response function’ is another key characteristic of soft matter and it is at the core of many ways of exploiting soft matter, whether industrially as in a liquid crystal display or by nature, as in our bodies.